Christian Democratic Appeal: Rutte cabinets, 2010–2023

 Its manifesto for the 2017 general election, "Choices for a better Netherlands", focused on norms and values, Dutch identity, insecurities and opposed excessive individualism.
 The CDA gained sixed seats and joined the third Rutte cabinet, with the VVD, D66 and CU.

 Wopke Hoekstra, party leader from 2021 until 2023.

 Buma resigned in May 2019 and was succeeded temporarily by Pieter Heerma as parliamentary leader.
 A leadership election did not take place until July 2020.
 The chaotic election was narrowly won by Deputy Prime Minister and Minister of Health, Welfare and Sport Hugo de Jonge, with MP Pieter Omtzigt as runner-up.
 De Jonge withdrew as lead candidate in December, because he could not combine it with his duties as minister during the COVID-19 pandemic.
 In his place, the party board appointed Minister of Finance Wopke Hoekstra.

 The party lost four seats in the March 2021 election.
 After the longest ever cabinet formation the party continued in fourth Rutte cabinet, which had the same composition as the previous.
 During the formation, Omtzigt had left the party, alleging he had been treated unfairly in the party, and later started the party New Social Contract (NSC).
 During the cabinet period, the party struggled with its position in the nitrogen crisis and the farmers' protests that followed.
 The party faced electoral competition from the new political party Farmer–Citizen Movement (BBB) on this issue.

-Opposition, 2023–present
+Opposition, 2023–2026

 Henri Bontenbal, party leader since August 2023.

 For the November 2023 general election, MP Henri Bontenbal was selected as party leader.
 The party received its worst result ever, securing only five seats.

 Political positions

-The CDA is a centre to centre-right Christian democratic party.
+The CDA is a centre-right party (though some sources class it as centrist or centre to centre-right).
+It is ideologically Christian democratic and conservative.
 It started relatively progressive compared to other European Christian democratic parties or secular conservative parties, but followed the general trend in Dutch politics in becoming more conservative and centre-right.
 As of 2022, social conservatism is regarded as one of its guiding ideologies.
 The party had long been reluctant to call itself conservative, but it has been embraced by Bontenbal in 2023.
 It has become more communitarianist, in particular under Balkenende's leadership, who was inspired by sociologist Amitai Etzioni.